 The name of fence number 23 in the Grand National is “Foinavon Fence”.

-The 23rd fence is famous for a mass pile-up in the 1967 Grand National that resulted in Foinavon winning the race at a staggering 100-1 price.
+The 23rd fence is famous for a mass pile-up in the 1967 Grand National, which resulted in Foinavon winning the race at a staggering 100-1 odds.

 24th Grand National Fence

-The 24th fence on the Grand National Course is a 5ft high plain fence.
+The 24th fence on the Grand National Course is a 5-foot-high plain fence.

 The name of fence number 24 in the Grand National is “The Canal Turn Fence”.